drpcorg/chotki/counters/README.md

 Increments live in memory between flushes.
 A **graceful** `Close()` flushes everything; a **hard crash** (panic / kill -9 / power loss) loses increments since the last flush.
 This is the deliberate tradeoff for a lock-free hot path.
-Absent a crash, **no event is missed**: each flush writes the full accumulated `mine`, so a skipped or coalesced flush is fully recovered by the next one.
+Absent a crash, **no event is missed**: the unflushed delta (`mine - lastSynced`) survives a skipped, coalesced or failed flush and is carried into the next one.

 ## Forcing a cycle